Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Erin_Hinterland, Pixabay

-2. The global pet CBD market was expected to grow at an average of 58.9% annually between 2021-2028.
+2. The global pet CBD market is expected to grow at an average of 31.8% annually from 2023 to 2030.

 dog taking CBD oil

-Image Credit: Vane Nunes, Shutterstock
+Image by: Vane Nunes, Shutterstock

-In 2020, dog products accounted for 68% of sales.
-Globally, dogs are the most popular pets, and it makes sense that they also make up more of the CBD sales.
-However, the cat product market seems poised for the most growth.
 In particular, cat owners seem interested in CBD products geared toward joint health and providing pain relief from arthritis.
 Many traditional arthritis medications aren’t labeled for cats or are dangerous for kitties.
 Because of this, cat owners are looking toward alternative remedies like CBD.

 giving cat cbd oil

-Image Credit: New Africa, Shutterstock
+Image by: New Africa, Shutterstock

 husky taking hemp cbd oil

-Image Credit: R+R Medicinals, Pixabay
+Image by: R+R Medicinals, Pixabay

 divider-multipet